SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/06a-pegasus.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn how to use pegasus to complete a set of computational tasks.
+*   Learn how to use [Pegasus](https://pegasus.isi.edu) to complete a set of computational tasks.
 </div>

 <h2> Overview </h2>